OurDigitalWorld/INK-essays/README.md

 # INK-essays
-Collection of essays for ODW Ink project.
-All 108 (current) essays will be managed here as part of Ink revamp.
+Collection of newspaper essays for [ODW Ink project](http://ink.scholarsportal.info).
+All 108 (current title list) essays will be managed here as part of Ink revamp.